RileyORorke/MSBA-Capstone-Riley-ORorke/README.md

 ### **Real-time Dashboard Updates**:
 - To enhance predictive maintenance capabilities further, integrating live data streams from the machining center into the Power BI dashboard could enable real-time updates.
 This would allow for continuous monitoring of tool wear and maintenance needs, facilitating proactive interventions based on the most up-to-date data and enabling a more dynamic maintenance strategy.

+## **Quick Implementation Guide**

+This repository is designed for quick deployment of a predictive maintenance model using bore measurement data.
+All data processing, modeling, and classification steps are already complete.
+To use this project:

+### Step 1: Prepare Your Dataset
+- Format your bore measurement data using the same structure as `Source_Capstone_Data.xlsx`.
+- Key columns required:
+  - `C.[EntryTimestamp]` – Timestamp of measurement (used as cycle order)
+  - `C.[DataValue]` – Bore size (target for prediction)
+  - `C.[MinValue]` and `C.[MaxValue]` – Tolerance limits

+### Step 2: Open Power BI
+- Load your formatted dataset into **Power BI Desktop**.
+- Go to **Home → Transform Data** to open the **Power Query Editor**.
+- Select **Transform → Run Python Script**.
+- Paste the contents of `final_combined_powerbi_ororke_20250315.ipynb` (which contains the full script) into the editor.
+- Click **OK** to run the script and generate predictions and wear classifications.

+### Step 3: Build Your Dashboard
+- Back in Power BI, use visuals like:
+  - **Cards** to display wear stages (Normal / Moderate / Critical)
+  - **Line charts** for predicted vs. actual bore size
+  - **Slicers** to filter by tool or time range

+### Optional: Updating with New Data
+- Replace the source Excel file with new measurement data.
+- Refresh your Power BI dashboard — predictions and classifications will update automatically.

 ## **Conclusion**
 This project demonstrates the development of a predictive maintenance system for toolheads using bore measurements to forecast tool wear.
 The primary goal is to enhance operational efficiency in a machining center by predicting tool maintenance needs and optimizing tool usage.
 The model has been successfully implemented in Power BI, where it has been applied to data from multiple toolheads within a single machining center, and it is ready for expansion to other machining centers with similar toolhead datasets.